Last year, I set myself a challenge to try and write 30 blog posts in 30 days. It actually turned into 20 days of blogging instead.

-I posted the launch of it on this blog after not blogging for nearly 6 months.
-It was high-time that I practiced what I preached and started writing again ,especially since I have so much to say about how to drive traffic to your website as a small business owner!
+It was after a time of not blogging for nearly 6 months and so was high-time that I practiced what I preached and started writing again, especially since I have so much to say about how to drive traffic to your website as a small business owner!

 My blog posts have performed really well in the past for my website as I think I “get” what my ideal customer likes to read after studying the Google Analytics data for so long, so it seemed crazy that I wasn’t taking advantage of the good standing my site already has with Google.